The Alternate (Star Trek: Deep Space Nine): Plot

 Bashir is studying the remains in the infirmary when he is attacked by a strange creature, which he fends off with a laser scalpel.
 Dax's analysis of a sample reveals the DNA of the life form and the creature are different, and she begins a computer search for a match with known life forms.
 Mora, meanwhile, recognizes the DNA pattern as Odo's and confronts him privately.
 He points out that the attacks occurred approximately sixteen hours apart, exactly the times when Odo reverts to his natural gelatinous state to regenerate.
 They surmise that the gas on the Gamma Quadrant planet might have affected Odo somehow.
 Panicking, Odo begins to head for the infirmary, but Mora claims Bashir will not understand and will treat Odo like a monster.
 He presses Odo to come back to Bajor with him, and, as he does so, the increasingly agitated Odo again transforms into the creature.

 Security picks up a power drain in Odo's office, but, when they arrive to investigate, they find nothing amiss.
 Having seen Odo's violent reaction to him, Mora explains to Commander Sisko and Major Kira that he is the cause of Odo's metamorphosis.
 The first time, he explains, the creature was trying to rescue the organism Mora had contained in the science lab; the second time, it appeared in the infirmary, where Mora was a patient; and the third time, Odo and Mora were in the middle of a heated debate.
 He helps the crew lure Odo in his altered state to the Promenade, where he is contained in a force field and reverts to normal.

 Later, the effects of the gas having been removed, Odo apologizes to Mora for attacking him.
-Mora apologizes to Odo for ignoring his feelings, which he finally realizes what he had done when Odo had felt like a prisoner in his laboratory.
+Mora apologizes to Odo for ignoring his feelings; he finally realizes what he had done when Odo had felt like a prisoner in his laboratory.
 Mora says he would like to be a part, however small, of Odo's life, and the two begin to reconcile.